Varadaraja V. Raman: Reference works

 Raman contributed articles or other work to several reference works such as dictionaries and encyclopedias, including Scribner's Dictionary of Scientific Biography (1981), and the Sage Encyclopedia of Religious and Spiritual Development, 1st Edition (2005).
 In the mid 2000s Raman served as both a contributing author and one of four executive editors of the eighteen-volume Encyclopedia of Hinduism.

 Closer to Truth

 Since 2008, Raman has been a frequent guest on the PBS television series Closer to Truth, first appearing as a guest in the series 3 inaugural episode "Does God Make Sense?"
-He has since made thirty-two additional appearances in the series.
+He has since made thirty-two additional appearances in the series, the last of these being in 2017.

 Institute on Religion in an Age of Science

-From 2011 to 2013, Raman was President of the Institute on Religion in an Age of Science.
+From 2011 to 2013, Raman was president of the Institute on Religion in an Age of Science.
 As one of the few adherents to a non-Abrahamic religion to hold that position, he contributed to "a significant impact in enlarging the horizon of IRAS toward more inclusiveness".
 During this period of the service (2012), Raman was a lecturer at the Chautauqua Institution.